PrincessRTFM/WoLua/docs/game.md

 - `EntityWrapper FindNearestEntity(string)`\
   Searches all nearby entities for those whose name _exactly_ matches that provided, and returns the nearest if any are found.
 If none are found, the returned entity wrapper represents nothing.

+- `FATEWrapper FindFate(string)`\
+  Searches all FATEs in your current zone for any whose name _exactly_ matches that provided, and returns it if one is found.
+If none are found, the returned FATE wrapper represents nothing.
+If more than one FATE somehow exists with the same name, the one _nearest_ to you is returned.